-On the 23rd of April 2015 I went for a one on one consultation at The Thistle Foundation after about a year of not really doing anything after collage ended.
+On the 23rd of April 2015 I went for a one on one consultation at The Thistle Foundation after about a year of not really doing anything after college ended.
 Thistle is a charity that supports people living with long-term conditions.

 When I got there I sat down at reception and waited nervously.
 I didn’t really know why I was there.
 Not an a dismissive way, I honestly just didn’t know what I should do, what my priorities should be.
 I suppose that’s why I was there.